 By Phil Page PhD, PT, ATC, CSCS, FACSM

 Global Director of Clinical Education and Research for Performance Health

 Article Reprinted With Permission Of Performance Health

-Official Platinum Partner of PFATS
+Official Education Partner of PFATS

 Frankenstein must do them.
 “Monster Walks.”
 I’m not really sure where the name for that exercise came from, but I’ll be everyone has a little variation of the exercise they perform.
 Generally, an elastic band loop is placed between the knees or ankles while stepping laterally.
 So what’s the best way to perform the “Monster Walk?”
 Hopefully we can use research to find the answer.

 Let’s start with a little background.
 Recently, the hip has become en vogue in rehab and sports training, particularly the gluteal muscles (maximus and minimus).
 It started with the realization that the hip extensors and abductors play an important role in stability and function, yet are often neglected and weak.
 More hip surgeries in younger patients, coupled with the focus on hip strengthening led to the popularity of the “Monster Walk”, however, a better name for this exercise is a “lateral band walk” (LBW).

 As with most new clinical exercises, the popularity of the LBW was likely spread through continuing education, word of mouth, or some internet ‘guru’ rather than research of its efficacy.
 Knowing that research often lags clinical practice (and vice-versa), clinicians continued to perform this exercise in their own ways…often without knowledge of the true muscle activation levels.